 Full title: "Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection"

 Last updated: Dec.
 24, 2019

 The HHS guidelines for the treatment of children living with HIV in the U.S. have been updated several times since mid-2018.
 Taken together, these represent a substantial revision to the recommendations, which are reviewed by a panel of more than two dozen knowledgeable HIV clinicians and researchers located throughout the country.

-The most recent update featured several changes related to two specific developments:
+The next most recent update, on Sept.
+12, featured several changes related to two specific developments:

 - the June 2019 approval of a fixed-dose combination of bictegravir, emtricitabine, and tenofovir alafenamide (Biktarvy) for pediatric use